anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>
 <p style="text-align: justify;">
-The motive behind the first step is that it makes it much easier to solve the problem by identifying the core operation or operations and then link all together.
+The motive behind the first step is that it makes it much easier to solve the problem by identifying <mark>the core operation or operations</mark> and then link all together.
 As we can understand this problem, the function built on the first step will serve recursively until we reach the last position possible by the kernel inside the original matrix.
 </p>

 <br/>
-#### Step 1: Build the element-wise function multiplicator
+### Step 1: Build the element-wise function multiplicator
 <br/>
-#### Problem definition:
+### Problem definition:
 <br/>

-So what is the problem here? <br/>
+So what is the problem here? <br/> <br/>

 <p style="text-align: justify;">
 Given two matrices of the same size, return a matrix that is the product of an element-wise multiplication.
 </p>

 <br/>
-#### Code it now:
+### Code it now:
 <br/>

 <p style="text-align: justify;">
 The quality of this step depends on experience with the language and mine is not the top one.
-I actually went a bit further and computed the result value on step 4 and returned it through the function.
+I actually went a bit further and computed the result value on step 4 (mentioned earlier) and returned it through the function.
 This is one way to implement it:
 </p>

 <br/>